iifl-logo

 Understanding Equity Market

 An equity market is a platform for purchasing and selling stocks of various listed companies.
 Various traders conduct buying and selling of a company’s stocks with the help of a stockbroker.
-The first step for trading in stock exchanges is to have a Demat and trading account and select a trusting stockbroker to open a free online Demat Account.
+The first step for trading in stock exchanges is to have a Demat and trading account and select a trusting stockbroker to open online Demat Account.

 What is Equity?